AUCOHL/Fault/INSTALLING.md

 * Atalanta

 # Installing
 You need a Swift-compatible operating system (i.e. macOS or Linux).
+The Swift version of Windows isn't mature enough for this just yet.

 Again, if you're on Microsoft Windows (or you're too lazy to follow these instructions,) you can use the Docker container.